18 Examples of Mobile Checkout Form Design

 1. Mobile-first approach

-This is what we have just discussed.
+The first of the presented mobile checkouts and this is what we have just discussed.
 The best checkout design for mobile is the one that is already on the web.
 Create a web checkout form with a mobile-first design approach in mind: merge all the steps of the checkout process into a single one so that it will be scrollable in the mobile version.

 By the way, that’s exactly what the Agente team did for the Atterley website re-design to help our client reduce mobile bounce rates.